Understanding the Changes to WHMIS 2015 and Implementing GHS in Canada

 - New Pictograms Click to see a PDF of the new WHMIS 2015 pictograms.

 WHMIS 2015 with GHS is a comprehensive online course authored by Chemscape that covers all the essential elements of the new WHMIS 2015 with GHS.
-Contact us Toll Free at 1-855-720-6737 or by email email@example.com to learn more about Safety in Transition and getting your workers WHMIS and GHS certified.
+Contact us Toll Free at 1-855-720-6737 or by email firstname.lastname@example.org to learn more about our GHS Transition Solutions and getting your workers WHMIS and GHS certified.

 "When I reviewed Chemscape's course it was significantly better than our current provider's.
 It is important to have people engaged in their chemical handling training.
 It is important stuff!
 Chemscape's course is interactive, keeps the student engaged with some humour and has voice and written text so it can be learnt by a variety of learning styles."
 Robert Whitten, Port of Halifax